 The prohibition in RCW 42.23.030 does not apply to contracts with relatives of municipal officers unless that relative, such as a spouse or a minor child, has a legal interest in the earnings of the municipal officer.
 However, hiring or contracting with spouses may be allowed if the municipal officer and their spouse have entered into a separate property agreement.

-Some municipalities have additional, more restrictive policies regarding nepotism, the hiring of or contracting with spouses and relatives.
+Some municipalities have additional, more restrictive policies regarding nepotism, or the hiring of or contracting with spouses and relatives.

 The consequences of violating chapter 42.23 RCW are severe.
 Any municipal officer who violates chapter 42.23 RCW is subject to a $500 civil penalty, on top of other possible civil and criminal penalties, and may have to forfeit their office.
 In addition, any contract made in violation of chapter 42.23 RCW is void, and acting in good faith is not a defense.